MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 },
 ```

-Once you save your file, your Hardhat dApp development environment is now connected to your local Ethereum testnet!
+Once you save your file, your Hardhat dApp development environment is now connected to your local Nephele testnet!
 You can verify that your testnet is working by running:

 ```python
 npx hardhat balances --network localnet